 A feature class is stored as a table.
 Each row represents one feature.
-In the following polygon feature class table, the Shape field holds the polygon geometry for each feature.
-The Polygon value is used to specify that the field contains the coordinates and geometry that define one polygon in each row.
+In the polygon feature class table below, the Shape field holds the polygon geometry for each feature.
+The value Polygon is used to specify that the field contains the coordinates and geometry that define one polygon in each row.

-A key geodatabase strategy is to use the database management system (DBMS) to scale GIS datasets to extremely large sizes and numbers of users, for example, to support simple small databases for one or a few users up to instances with hundreds of millions of features and thousands of simultaneous users.
+A key geodatabase strategy is to leverage the database management system (DBMS) to scale GIS datasets to extremely large sizes and numbers of users, for example, to support simple small databases for one or a few users up to instances with hundreds of millions of features and thousands of simultaneous users.
 Tables provide the primary storage mechanism for geographic datasets.
-Structured Query Language (SQL) is strong at querying and processing the rows in tables, and the geodatabase strategy is designed to use these capabilities.
+Structured query language (SQL) is very strong at querying and processing the rows in tables, and the geodatabase strategy is designed to leverage these capabilities.

-Advanced geographic datasets extend feature classes, rasters, and attribute tables
+Advanced geographic data types extend feature classes, rasters, and attribute tables

 Various geodatabase elements are used to extend simple tables, features, and rasters to model spatial relationships, add rich behavior, improve data integrity, and extend the geodatabase's capabilities for data management.